danielgafni/dagster-polars/README.md

 [Polars](https://github.com/pola-rs/polars) integration library for [Dagster](https://github.com/dagster-io/dagster).

 ## Features
- - `PolarsIOManager` is a base class for IO managers that work with Polars DataFrames.
+ - `BasePolarsUPathIOManager` is a base class for IO managers that work with Polars DataFrames.
 Shouldn't be used directly unless you want to implement your own `IOManager`.
    - returns the correct type (`polars.DataFrame` or `polars.LazyFrame`) based on the type annotation
    - logs various metadata about the DataFrame - size, schema, sample, stats, ...
    - the "columns" input metadata value can be used to select a subset of columns